Import and Export Data

 You must have at least edit-level security to export a work product.

-If drag-and-drop ranking is active and you attempt to export a view and re-rank your data outside of Rally, your export will reflect a page order rather than a rank number.
+If drag-and-drop ranking is active and you attempt to export a view and re-rank your data outside of CA Agile Central, your export will reflect a page order rather than a rank number.
 Upon importing the data, your new page order will be preserved; however, the imported work items will be appended to the end of the view.
 Existing work items are not overwritten, but instead are treated as new work items.

 XML exports references to the objects, not the actual child collections.
 Collections include: